Career Guide

 What are the requirements to be a game warden in California?
 Minimum age 18, 60 college semester units (associate-level), U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the California Department of Fish and Wildlife, Law Enforcement Division for official current standards.

 How long does it take to become a game warden in California?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Plan on roughly 14 to 26 months from application to sworn commission: the hiring gauntlet (3–6 months), the academy (approximately 20 weeks), and supervised field training (3–6 months).

 Which agency hires game wardens in California?
 The California Department of Fish and Wildlife, Law Enforcement Division.
 Visit https://wildlife.ca.gov/Enforcement for current openings.